SWIFTSIM/swiftsim/doc/RTD/source/ParameterFiles/output_selection.rst

 output.yml``.
 The file generated contains the list of fields that a simulation running with this config would output in each snapshot.
-It also lists the description string of each field and the unit conversion string to go from internal comoving units to physical CGS.
+It also lists the description string of each field and the unit conversion string to go from internal co-moving units to physical CGS.
 Entries in the file look like:

 .. code:: YAML